nandinimaroo/NYANSH/README.md

 - pinfo.c [for pinfo command]
 - cmds.c [for running commands and contains cd command code]
 - h.txt [file that contains history]
-- makefile [self explanatory]
 - headers_and_definitions.h [contains headers and function definitions]
-- a.out [will be made with "make" command]
 - auto.c [for autocompletion]
 - jobs.c [for jobs sig fg bg]
 - pipe.c [handles pipes]